 - Boston Terrier Health Links.
 Boston Terrier Club of America.

-- Pierantoni, L., Albertini, M., Pirrone, F. Prevalence of Owner-reported Behaviours in Dogs Separated from the Litter at Two Different Ages.
+- Pierantoni, L., Albertini, M., Pirrone, F. Prevalence of Owner-reported Behaviors in Dogs Separated from the Litter at Two Different Ages.
 Veterinary Record, 2011.

 - The Benefits of Crate Training.
 Texas A&M University Veterinary Medicine and Biomedical Sciences, 2019.